sodafoundation/installer/ansible/INSTALL.md

 ### Pre-config (Ubuntu 16.04)
 * Kubernetes

-This installation requires k8s v1.10, so please guarantee your cluster verison if you have existed one.
+This installation requires k8s v1.10, so please make sure your existing k8s cluster version is v1.10.

 If you don't have k8s cluster, just follow these commands to create a new one:
 ```shell